js-cookie/js-cookie/SERVER_SIDE.md

 ## Tomcat 7.x

 It seems that there is a situation where Tomcat does not [read the parens correctly](https://github.com/js-cookie/js-cookie/issues/92#issue-107743407).
-To fix this you need to write a custom write converter:
+To fix this you need to write a custom write converter.

+**Example**:

 ```javascript
 var TomcatCookies = Cookies.withConverter({